peizhenbai/DrugBAN/README.md

 ## Framework
 ![DrugBAN](image/DrugBAN.jpg)
 ## System Requirements
 The source code developed in Python 3.8 using PyTorch 1.8.1.
 The required python dependencies are given below.
-DrugBAN is supported for any standard computer and operating systems (Windows/macOS/Linux) with enough RAM to run.
+DrugBAN is supported for any standard computer and operating system (Windows/macOS/Linux) with enough RAM to run.
 There is no additional non-standard hardware requirements.

 ```
 torch>=1.8.1